 I love all of the feedback and responses I get to my posts, and I really enjoy hearing about how you all do things, I have learnt from some of your tips and I am sure many others have too.
 This month I have decided to open up a topic that is usually a big discussion in my beginners class, the issue of Hygiene when face painting.
 I will post some of my tips on the topic and would love to hear your thoughts and ideas too.

 sponges: Personally I like to use a fresh sponge per child.
 I find the benefit not only in presenting a hygienic approach, which parents have commented favourably on, but that it suits my technique too.
-I like load up my sponges with colours suitable for the particular design and find that they end up with lots of colours on them anyway so I couldn’t really re-use them if I wanted to!
+I like load up my sponges with colors suitable for the particular design and find that they end up with lots of colours on them anyway so I couldn’t really re-use them if I wanted to!

 antibacterial gel: its great to have this on hand, regularly cleaning your hands with this between children will help to minimise the spread of bacteria.

 I look forward to reading your ideas and comments.